zabel-xyz/local-history/README.md

 You can easily navigate between history files with the `local-history tree` in the explorer pane.<BR>

-When you click on a file, a comparaison with the current version is displayed.<BR>
+When you click on a file, a comparison with the current version is displayed.<BR>
 You can also access other commands via a context menu.<BR>

 ![Image of tree](images/Tree.png)